Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Problem Setting and Overall Framework

 \item[(2)]\underline{Prioritized Concept Learning.} During training, the model periodically self-evaluates its knowledge by comparing its current performance to prior state, identifying skills where performance improves fastest relative to prior state.
 Samples \( (I, Q) \) from these skills are then selected and answer annotations \( A \in \mathbb{A} \) are queried only for these selected samples. \end{enumerate}

-Overall, our model dynamically selects diverse, informative samples throughout training, in alignment with its evolving learning needs.
-To ensure that skill-level performance estimates are credible at the start of training—when the model is still untrained—we begin with a brief \textit{warmup phase} (see details in Appendix \ref{app:exp}).
-This warmup, along with subsequent samples selected through our prioritized strategy, together make up the total annotation budget of \( b \), ensuring that supervision in the form of \( (I, Q, A) \) \textbf{never exceeds the specified budget}.
-We validate that using the warmup set alone to train the model yields significantly worse performance compared to our proposed strategy—highlighting the importance of progress-driven sampling.
-Our framework allows the model to be trained with much less data and supervision, while controlling both skill acquisition and learning order.
+{To obtain reliable skill-level performance estimates at the start of training—when the model is still untrained—we include a brief \textit{warmup phase}, consistent with prior work.
+We adopt simple sampler, selecting samples from our unsupervised concept clusters with probability: $ P_i \propto \exp\left({S_i}/{\tau D_i}\right)$ where $S_i$ denotes the cluster's \textit{transferability} and $D_i$ its \textit{density} \cite{coincide} (see details in Appendix~\ref{sec:warmup}).
+The warmup samples, together with those selected by our prioritized strategy, constitute the total annotation budget $b$, ensuring that the labeled set $(I,Q,A)$ \textbf{never exceeds this budget}.
+Training with the warmup set alone yields substantially worse performance, highlighting the importance of our core contribution -- progress-driven sampling (Table~\ref{tab:ablation_warmup}).}